AtlasOfLivingAustralia/commonui-bs3-2019/README.md

 _Above command will checkout the correct branch of submodule._

 ### Working with submodule
-Make sure the changes to submodule is made on `commonui-bs3-2019` branch.
+Make sure changes submodules are made on `commonui-bs3-2019` branch.
 Then publish those changes to github using `git push`.
 In order for others to checkout your change, run the following command on the root repository - `commonui-bs3-2019`.

 `git add bootstrap-sass`